Sex and Menopause: Answers About Pain, Low Sex Drive, and Helpful Treatment Tips

 Dr. Charles "Pat" Davis, MD, PhD, is a board certified Emergency Medicine doctor who currently practices as a consultant and staff member for hospitals.
 He has a PhD in Microbiology (UT at Austin), and the MD (Univ.
 Texas Medical Branch, Galveston).
 He is a Clinical Professor (retired) in the Division of Emergency Medicine, UT Health Science Center at San Antonio, and has been the Chief of Emergency Medicine at UT Medical Branch and at UTHSCSA with over 250 publications.

-- How does menopause affect sexual function?
+- How does menopause affect sexual function in women?

 - Find a local Obstetrician-Gynecologist in your town